3 4 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Films

-• “Her” (2013) – Theodore’s deep, attentive connection with an AI reflects heightened sensitivity and presence, echoing acetylcholine’s emotional attentiveness.
+• “Her” (2013) – Theodore’s deep, attentive connection with an AI reflects heightened sensitivity and presence, echoing ACh’s emotional attentiveness.

 Literature

-• “The Body Keeps the Score” by Bessel van der Kolk (2014) – Discusses how safety and emotional regulation (partially mediated by acetylcholine) are foundational to trauma recovery and healthy relationships.
+• “The Body Keeps the Score” by Bessel van der Kolk (2014) – Discusses how safety and emotional regulation (partially mediated by ACh) are foundational to trauma recovery and healthy relationships.

 Visual Art